L’Chaim Review: Epcot Holidays Festival

 Perhaps the ingredients would cost extra?
 I’m not particularly knowledgeable about sourcing kosher products, but I’d think that there’s a sufficient market for kosher items to have a single booth at the Epcot International Festival of the Holidays with kosher items.

-Here’s what’s on the food menu at the L’Chaim Holiday Kitchen for 2018:
+Here’s what’s on the food menu at the L’Chaim Holiday Kitchen:

 Now our photos and reviews of each item…